Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Conclusion

 \section{Conclusion}

-In this paper we demonstrated that room transition times can be used to accurately predict gait velocity.
-Room transition times can be acquired using simple off-the-shelf IR sensors that are often deployed in home security systems or home-monitoring systems.
-Using support vector regression for predicting gait velocity from the transition times, we show that the prediction accuracy of the approach is very high; quantitatively we can predict the gait velocity with an average of 4 cm/sec error.
-This is demonstrated using data from $76$ participants collected over a five year period.
-Using transition times to estimate gait velocity has several advantages over competing approaches such as increased frequency of measurements, no need for a camera or sensor line to be installed in the home and is less sensitive to sensor placement.
-In summary, the gait prediction approach described in this paper is simple, cost-effective, and highly accurate.
-It can be readily implemented in smart homes facilitating high resolution assessment of gait velocity, which has been shown to be an important predictor and indicator of healthy aging.
+In this paper, we demonstrated that the time-interleaved between consecutive PIR sensor activations located in consecutively visited room pairs, can be used to accurately estimate gait velocity.
+Using support vector regression for estimating gait velocity from the transition times, we show that the estimation accuracy of the approach is very high; quantitatively we can estimate the gait velocity with \RR{less than 2.5 cm/sec error}.
+This is demonstrated using data from $74$ participants collected over a five-year period.
+Using transition times to estimate gait velocity has several advantages over competing approaches such as increased frequency of measurements, less sensitivity to sensor placement, and the ability to monitor time and location specific velocities.
+In summary, the gait estimation approach described in this paper is simple, cost-effective, and highly accurate.
+It can be readily implemented in smart homes facilitating an accurate assessment of gait velocity, which has been shown to be an important predictor and indicator of healthy aging.